 Beaumont’s FREE educational webinar series

-If you want to be registered for all future webinars, without having to fill in the form each time, you can now select “Register me for all future webinars” on our registration page and you will receive all reminder emails for every webinar in our series.
+If you want to be registered for all future Beaumont and AIM webinars, without having to fill in the form each time, you can now select “Register me for all future webinars” on our registration page and you will receive all reminder emails for every webinar in our series.

 We have no upcoming webinars scheduled at this time.
 To be notified of future events, please proceed to the registration page and select “Register me for all future webinars“

 Past Webinar Topics

 What is Flow Grouping – and Why Should You Care?

 Presented by Kevin Rottinghaus, Regional Account Manager at Beaumont

 How do we utilize Flow Grouping to determine the source of fill imbalances in multi-cavity molds?
 How can you use Flow Grouping to get to the root cause of your imbalances faster?